alitiq/alitiq-doc/docs/weather_forecast/precipitation_data.md

 # 🌧️ Precipitation data API

-This API provides access to **short-term precipitation forecast data** (at 10-minute intervals) using the RADOLAN nowcast product.
+This API provides access to **precipitation observation data** (at 10-minute intervals) using the RADOLAN "RW" product.
 You can query by coordinates, zip code, or city name and retrieve data in JSON, CSV, or HTML formats.

 ---